HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * * -08-25: Copyrights & TradeMarks considerations may be needed, in spite of Open Source committments.

 # 2022-09:
+* -09-03: started creating a Slack channel for the AdManCa Team(s)
+* * strive to link these as effectively as possible
+* * Notion may be an easier initiation path for less-technical collaborators

 * -09-01: ...
 * * consider building an Index page that links to appropriate sections of other GotHub file like this
 * * * a simpler Git page might be more accessible